Revisiting derived crystalline cohomology: Introduction

 \begin{remark*} It is not a coincidence that the sets of compact $1$-projective generators above are given by ``finite free objects''.
 Indeed, it is a corollary of \Cref{prop:adjoint-n-proj-gen}, applied to the pairs $\tmop{Set} \rightleftarrows \tmop{Mod}_R$ and $\tmop{Set} \rightleftarrows \tmop{Ring}$ of adjoint functors. \end{remark*}

 We review the definition of animation and summarize its main properties in \Cref{subsec:animation}.
-When applied to the $1$-category of rings, we get {\tmdfn{the $\infty$-category of animated rings}}.
+When applying this construction to the $1$-category of rings, we get {\tmdfn{the $\infty$-category of animated rings}}.
 We apply this construction to the $1$-category of $\delta$-rings, obtaining the {\tmdfn{$\infty$-category of animated $\delta$-rings}} (\Cref{def:ani-delta-ring}).

-The technical advantage of this construction is that, to produce a functor from a projectively generated $\infty$-category, it suffices to produce a functor from the full subcategory spanned by a set of compact projective generators which, as we have seen, is given by ``finite free objects''.
+The technical advantage of this construction is that, to produce a sifted-colimit-preserving functor from a projectively generated $\infty$-category, it suffices to produce a functor from the full subcategory spanned by a set of compact projective generators which, as we have seen, is given by ``finite free objects''.

 Now we want to apply this procedure to the $1$-category of ring-ideal pairs.
-Unfortunately, the $1$-category of ring-ideal pairs is not $1$-projectively generated.
+Unfortunately, the $1$-category of ring-ideal pairs might not be $1$-projectively generated.
 However, it is reasonable to say that ``standard'' Koszul-regular pairs $(\mathbb{Z} [x_1, \ldots, x_m, y_1, \ldots, y_n], (y_1, \ldots, y_n))$ are ``finite free objects''.
 We pick the non-abelian derived category of the full category spanned by these pairs, and the $1$-category of ring-ideal pairs embeds fully faithfully into it (\Cref{prop:infty-cat-forget-embedding}).
 This $\infty$-category is equivalent to the $\infty$-category of surjections of animated rings (\Cref{thm:ani-smith-eq}).
 Similarly, we apply this ``modified animation'' to the $1$-category of PD-pairs, obtaining the {\tmdfn{$\infty$-category of animated PD-pairs}}.
 The PD-envelope functor gives rise to the {\tmdfn{animated PD-envelope}} (\Cref{def:anipair-anipdpair}): a ``good enough'' pair of adjoint functors between $1$-projectively generated $1$-categories give rise to a pair of adjoint functors between animations (\Cref{cor:ani-adjoint-funs}).
 However, here the story is slightly more complicated due to our ``modification'' of the animation.

 In a similar fashion, we apply these animation techniques to $\delta$-pairs, obtaining {\tmdfn{animated $\delta$-pairs}} (\Cref{def:ani-delta-pair}), and we use similar techniques to define and analyze non-completed animated prismatic envelopes.
 We also use the animation techniques to define the ``de Rham context'' $\tmop{dRCon}$, the ``crystalline context'' $\tmop{CrysCon}$, the derived de Rham cohomology and the derived crystalline cohomology in \Cref{subsec:deriv-dR}.